HumanCellAtlas/data-portal-content/content/learn/development-guides/ingest-broker-development-guide.md

 ### API Discovery

 The Ingest API is mainly hypermedia driven using Hypermedia as the Engine of Application State (HATEOAS).
-As such, querying the API origin at, say, `http://api.ingest.data.humancellatlas.org`, for example,
+For example, querying the API origin at `http://api.ingest.data.humancellatlas.org`:

     curl -H "Accept: application/json" http://api.ingest.data.humancellatlas.org